1Hive/kit/docs/kit/syncing-docs.md

 ---
-id: kit-syncing
+id: syncing-docs
-sidebar_label: Docusaurus Sync Guide
+sidebar_label: Syncing Docs
-title: Docusaurus Sync Guide
+title: How to sync documentation to this website
 hide_title: false
 ---